antofuller/SatViT/tutorials/README.md

 dummy_images = rearrange(dummy_images, 'b h w c -> b c h w')
 ```

-This last step reshapes our data into the shape (num_images, 12, 256, 256).
+This last step (einops' rearrange function) reshapes our data into the shape (num_images, 12, 256, 256).
 Yes, you can do this with PyTorch's reshape function, but I've run into issues with it before.

 ## Synthetic Aperture Radar (SAR) preprocessing